microsoft/codespace-features/src/external-repository/NOTES.md

 When `external-git config` is executed it will check the branch name of the Codespaces bridge repository and if it begins with "azdo/" then it will treat the rest of the branch name as an AzDO branch name to checkout on the external repository.
 The idea here is that a utility could be created in AzDO that would let you open a Pull Request in a Codespace.
-The process would create a new branch in the bridge repository named "azdo/branch/name" and then create the Codespace on that branch name.
+The s would create a new branch in the bridge repository named "azdo/branch/name" and then create the Codespace on that branch name.
 When the Codespace opens and clones the AzDO repository default branch it will then detect the need to fetch and checkout the requested branch.

-If a different process is desired for determining the branch name, then an environment variabled named `AZDO_BRANCH` can be created with the name of the branch that should be checked out.
+If a different s is desired for determining the branch name, then an environment variabled named `AZDO_BRANCH` can be created with the name of the branch that should be checked out.
 When the `external-git config` command runs it will also detect that this envvar is set and checkout that